2018 Pennsylvania primary: There's a lot you need to know

 Libertarian Dale Kerns is also on the ballot.

-Pennsylvania is seen as a vital cog in the Democrats' attempt to retake the House.
-The new congressional voting districts look to provide a number of chances to flip some congressional seats in the mid-term elections.
-Here's a look at the contested congressional races in the Philadelphia area.
+Pennsylvania is seen as a vital cog in the Democrats' effort to retake the U.S. House.
+The new congressional voting districts look to provide a number of chances to flip some congressional seats in the mid-term elections in November.
+Here's a look at the congressional primary races in the Philadelphia area.

 Republican incumbent U.S. Rep. Brian Fitzpatrick is challenged by Dean Malik in the new First Congressional District that includes all of Bucks County and a small piece of Montgomery County that includes Hatfield and Lansdale.